tower120/hi_sparse_bitset/README.md

 Iteration always return sorted sequences.

-# Suspend-resume
+# Suspend-resume iterator with cursor

-TODO: outdated!!

-Iterators of `BitSetInterface` (any kind of bitset) can be suspended and resumed.
+Iterators of `BitSetInterface` (any kind of bitset) can return cursor, and can rewind to cursor.
+Cursor is like integer index in `Vec`.
+Which means, that you can use it even if container was mutated.

+## Multi-session iteration

-This means that you can have intersection between several bitset, iterate it to some point, and suspend iterator to `State` (very fast operation).
-Then, later, you can make intersection between the same bitsets (but possibly in different state), and resume iteration from the las point you stopped, using `State`, as cursor.
+This way you can suspend and later resume your iteration session.
+For example, you can have intersection between several bitsets, iterate it to some point, and get iterator cursor (very fast operation).
+Then, later, you can make intersection between the same bitsets (but possibly in different state), and resume iteration from the las point you stopped, using cursor.

-## Resuming

-Resuming means, that you're guaranteed to see all remaining existing elements, that was in `BitSetInterface` as for the moment of suspending iterator to `State`.
-Plus you can sporadically see some new ones.

-_TODO: UNIMPLEMENTED_
-Resuming can also work in more strict mode, where you resume from the last iterated index, and move forward.
-(You'll see all bitset indices, which are greater than one, you suspended on)

-## Motivation
+## Multi-threaded env use-case

-Main motivation for this - iteration in a few sessions/rounds.
-Use case for this - is multithreaded env, where you want to lock your bitsets, read part of intersection into buffer, unlock, process buffer, repeat until the end.
+In multithreaded env, you can lock your bitsets, read part of intersection into buffer, unlock, process buffer, repeat until the end.

-N.B.
+## N.B.

 Currently, only block iterators can be suspended and resumed.
 It is possible to make index iterators suspend-resume-able too.
 Fill an issue, if you need this.

 # Known alternatives